vpdolan/Assignments/Assignment-10/Readme.md

 * Build a jQuery image carousel that will continue to show the images.
 * Do not use any of the jQuery animation methods like `fadeIn` or `fadeOut` or even `animate`
+* You must use the `carousel.js` file to put the content on the page.
 * Use the image below as an example

 ![jQuery Carousel](./assets/carousel.gif "jQuery Carousel")